My Ántonia: Publication history

-The novel was shaped by the contribution of Viola Roseboro', Cather's editor at McClure's Magazine, who read the original manuscript after it had been repeatedly rejected, and told Cather that she should rewrite it from Jim's viewpoint.
+Although Cather's sometimes-editor Viola Roseboro' has been credited with having shaped the novel after it was rejected by publishers, a 2026 essay in the Willa Cather Review shows that this could not have happened, for multiple reasons, including that Houghton-Mifflin purchased the novel from Cather sight unseen.
+Literary scholar Scott Reynolds traced the misinformation to an anecdote told by George Madden Martin, which was repeated in Jane Kirkland Graham's 1955 biography of Roseboro', Viola, The Duchess of New Dorp; he further showed that the circumstances described in Martin's anecdote were applicable to Margaret Culkin Banning's unpublished novel Barbara Lives, and posited that Martin conflated the two novels.

 The 1918 version of My Antonia begins with an Introduction in which an author-narrator, supposed to be Cather herself, converses with her adult friend, Jim Burden, during a train journey.
 Jim is now a successful New York lawyer but trapped in an unhappy and childless marriage to a wealthy, activist woman.
 Cather agreed with her publisher at Houghton Mifflin to cut that introduction when a revised edition of the novel was published in 1926.
 A brief introduction with Jim taking that train ride, speaking with an unnamed woman who also knew Ántonia about writing about her, is included in the version at Project Gutenberg.

 Allusions to the novel

 Douglas Sirk's film The Tarnished Angels makes reference to My Ántonia as the last book read 12 years earlier by heroine LaVerne, played by Dorothy Malone.
 She discovers the book in the apartment of the alcoholic reporter Burke Devlin, played by Rock Hudson.
 After LaVerne's husband, Roger, (played by Robert Stack), dies in an airplane racing accident, Burke Devlin sends LaVerne and her son, Jack, on a plane to Chicago, which will connect them to their next flight to Nebraska to start a new life.
 In the final scene, as LaVerne boards her plane, Burke hands LaVerne the book My Ántonia.

 Emmylou Harris' 2000 album Red Dirt Girl features the wistful song "My Ántonia", as a duet with Dave Matthews.
 Harris wrote the song from Jim's perspective as he reflects on his long lost love.

 The French songwriter and singer Dominique A wrote a song inspired by the novel, called "Antonia" (from the LP Auguri, 2001).

 In Richard Powers' 2006 novel The Echo Maker, the character Mark Schluter reads My Ántonia on the recommendation of his nurse, who notes that it is "[A] very sexy story. ...
 About a young Nebraska country boy who has the hots for an older woman" (page 240).

 In Anton Shammas' 1986 novel Arabesques, the autobiographical character of Anton reads My Ántonia on the plane to a writers' workshop in Iowa.
 It is the first novel he ever read, and he expects Iowa to have the same grass "the color of wine stains" that Cather describes of Nebraska.

 Dogfish Head Brewery in Milton, Delaware brews a continually-hopped imperial pilsner named My Ántonia.